RakeshKengale/RaKKeN/Index/TCP_vs_UDP.md

 ### When to use UDP and TCP?

 - TCP is an ideal choice, and even it has associated overhead, Therefore, when most of the overhead is in the connection, your application stays connected for any length of time.
-- UDP is ideal to use with multimedia like VoIP.
 - Use TCP sockets when both client and server independently send packets at that time; an occasional delay is acceptable. (e.g., Online Poker).
-- You should use user UDP if both client and server may separately send packets, and occasional delay is also not acceptable. (e.g., Multiplayer games).

-TCP is best suited to be used for applications that require high reliability where timing is less of a concern.
+- TCP is best suited to be used for applications that require high reliability where timing is less of a concern.
   - World Wide Web (HTTP, HTTPS)
   - Secure Shell (SSH)
   - File Transfer Protocol (FTP)
   - Email (SMTP, IMAP/POP)

+- UDP is ideal to use with multimedia like VoIP.
+- You should use user UDP if both client and server may separately send packets, and occasional delay is also not acceptable. (e.g., Multiplayer games).
-UDP is best suited for applications that require speed and efficiency.
+- UDP is best suited for applications that require speed and efficiency.
   - VPN tunneling
   - Streaming videos
   - Online games
   - Live broadcasts
   - Domain Name System (DNS)
   - Voice over Internet Protocol (VoIP)
 - Trivial File Transfer Protocol (TFTP)